vijendra2010/Python-Assignments/Assignment3.md

 The above code is more compact and redable and also there is no need of the file.close() here as the with itself ensures proper acquisition and release of resources.

+**Q28.
+What are *args, **kwargs?**

+Ans: Python has *args, which allows us to pass a variable number of non-keyword arguments to a function.
+Non-keyword here means that the arguments should not be a dictionary (key-value pair), and they can be numbers or strings.

+When an asterisk(*) is passed before the variable name in a Python function, then Python understands that here the number of arguments is not fixed.
+Python makes a tuple of these arguments with the name we use after the asterisk(*) and makes this variable available to us inside the function.
+This asterisk(*) is called an “unpacking operator”.

+	def multiplyNumbers(*numbers):
+    product=1
+    for n in numbers:
+        product*=n
+    return product
+	print("product:",multiplyNumbers(4,4,4,4,4,4))

+*args enable us to pass the variable number of non-keyword arguments to functions, but we cannot use this to pass keyword arguments.
+Keyword arguments mean that they contain a key-value pair, like a Python dictionary. **kwargs allows us to pass any number of keyword arguments.
+Python will consider any variable name with two asterisks(**) before it as a keyword argument.

+	def makeSentence(**words):
+    sentence=''
+    for word in words.values():
+        sentence+=word
+    return sentence
+ 	print('Sentence:', makeSentence(a='Kwargs ',b='are ', c='awesome!'))

+Using Both *args and *kwargs in a Python Function.
+While doing this, the order of the arguments matter, *args has to come before *kwargs.
+So if you are using standard arguments along with *args and **kwargs, then you have to follow this order- Standard Arguments, *args, **kwargs.

+	def printingData(codeName, *args, **kwargs):
+    print("I am ", codeName)
+    for arg in args:
+        print("I am arg: ", arg)
+    for keyWord in kwargs.items():
+        print("I am kwarg: ", keyWord)
+	printingData('007', 'agent', firstName='James', lastName='Bond')

+The single and double asterisks that we use are called unpacking operators.
+Unpacking operators are used to unpack the variables from iterable data types like lists, tuples, and dictionaries.
+A single asterisk(*) is used on any iterable given by Python.
+The double asterisk(**) is used to iterate over dictionaries.